Getting Ready for Camp

 Additional Notes about bus transportation:

-- Please plan on arriving at least 30 minutes in advance of departure time.
-Buses depart at their scheduled time.
+- Please plan on arriving at 7:30 am so you have time to check in..
+Buses depart promptly at 8:00 am.
 We do not wait for those who are late.

 - Campers may bring a nut-free snack (first meal at Camp is an early lunch).